AddOnBethy/HealTarget-Classic-WotLK/README.md

 ## Known bugs

- -- Unfortunately, there's no way to 100 % accurately get the target of your spell, which leads to wrong information whenever player switches targets right after casting a healing spell.
+ -- Unfortunately, there's no way to 100 % accurately get the target of your spell, which leads to wrong information whenever player switches targets right after starting a cast.
 There's really no fix for this (at least none that are known to me), so be warned.